LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker advantages: deployment I

 * udocker is meant to be deployed and used by the end-user:

   * Does not require privileges.

   * Does not require system administrator intervention.

   * All operations performed in user space.

   * Deployed by default in the user HOME directory.

-  * Containers are stored and created in the user HOME directory.
+  * Containers are in the user HOME directory or other user chosen location.

 ---

 ## udocker advantages: deployment II

-* udocker does not require compilation:
+* udocker does not require compilation by the user:
   * Uses Python plus some binaries.
   * Has a minimal dependencies.
-  * Required executables are provided statically compiled.
+  * Required binaries are provided statically compiled.

 * udocker deployment:
   * Just copy and untar into the user home directory.
   * Ideal to execute containers across different sites.
+  * You can deploy udocker across the system where you run.

 ---